 - The Dominican Republic Central America Free Trade Agreement, or "DR-CAFTA", with the United States and several Central American countries (Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua).
 DR-CAFTA, which replaced the prior U.S.-Caribbean Textile Parity Agreement, increases the percentage of Dominican exports to the United States that will be free of tariffs.
 DR-CAFTA became effective in 2007. - Free trade agreements with the members of the Central American Common Market, Panama and the Caribbean Community ("Caricom"), each of which lowered tariffs and established trade rules in areas such as foreign investment, public procurement, rules of origin, customs procedures, safeguard measures, sanitary requirements, technical barriers to trade, unfair trade practices, promotion of competition, intellectual property and dispute resolution. - The LOME IV Convention, which in 2000 became the Cotonou Agreement, pursuant to which the European Union offers economic cooperation and assistance to former colonies in Africa, the Caribbean and the Pacific.
 Under this agreement, the Republic benefits from donations, development loans and technical cooperation provided by the European Union. - The Economic Partnership Agreement (the "EPA"), in effect since 2007, among the Caricom Countries and the European Union, pursuant to which all goods exported to the European Union (except for firearms) from Caricom Countries enter European markets free from import duties.
 In addition, the EPA provides a framework for liberalization in the services trade between the Dominican Republic and members of the European Union, liberalizes investment regulations, and strengthens protection of intellectual property rights. - The Free Trade Agreement of the Americas, which seeks to create a free trade zone in the Western Hemisphere.
 Negotiations continue as to the implementation of this agreement, and the Republic has continued to participate in the periodic Summits of the Americas since 1998. - The Association of Caribbean States, whose purpose is to promote regional economic integration and cooperation.
 Through its involvement in this association, the Republic has been able to establish dialogues and working relationships with its neighbors on a series of important issues, such as trade liberalization, tourism, disaster relief, transportation and foreign investment. - In June 2016, the Republic signed the Multilateral Convention on Mutual Administrative Assistance in Tax Matters developed by the OECD and the Council of Europe.
-This Convention provides assistance in tax matters, such as the exchange of information, simultaneous tax examinations and tax recovery, with a view to combating tax evasion.
-The Convention was approved by the Constitutional Court of the Republic on December 12, 2017 and is pending ratification by Congress before becoming effective.
+This Convention provides assistance in tax matters, such as the exchange of information, simultaneous and coordinated tax audits and tax recovery, with a view to combating tax evasion.
+The Convention was approved by the Constitutional Court of the Republic on December 12, 2017 and was ratified by Congress on October 17, 2018.

 The Republic has also worked closely with the World Bank and the IDB to promote economic development and financial stability.
 Currently, these multilateral organizations are financing several projects in the Republic in areas such as electricity, education, agriculture, public sector reform, transportation, telecommunications, disaster relief, public health, environmental reform and financial sector reform.
-The aggregate amount of loans extended by the International Bank for Reconstruction and Development ("IBRD") under the World Bank and the IDB from 2012 until 2017 is US\$2,883.0 million.
-In 2012, Congress approved loans from the IDB and the World Bank for an aggregate amount of US\$224.0 million, for the prevention and management of natural disasters and social reform programs.
-In 2013, Congress approved loans from the IDB for an aggregate amount of US\$726.0 million, to support the social program known as "Progressing with Solidarity," as well as to strengthen the management of the health sector and the fiscal support program.
+The aggregate amount of loans extended by the International Bank for Reconstruction and Development ("IBRD") under the World Bank and the IDB from 2014 until 2018 is US\$1.4 billion.

 In 2014, Congress approved loans from the IDB for an aggregate amount of US\$75.0 million, to support water access and education programs.

-In 2015, Congress approved loans from IDB and IBRD for an aggregate amount of US\$1,048.0 million for productivity, development, the electricity sector and strengthening of the public finances, health sector and social security programs.
+In 2015, Congress approved loans from the IDB and the IBRD for an aggregate amount of US\$1,048.0 million for productivity, development, the electricity sector and strengthening of the public finances, health sector and social security programs.
 In 2015, the Ministry of Finance requested the cancelation of a US\$24.0 million loan entered into with the IDB as insurance against natural disasters.
-Furthermore, in 2016, the Ministry of Finance also requested the cancelation of unused portions of two loans approved in previous years with the IDB, for an aggregate total amount of US\$38.0 million.